sphinx-doc/sphinx/doc/config.rst

 .. confval:: templates_path

-   A list of paths that contain extra templates (or templates that overwrite builtin templates).
+   A list of paths that contain extra templates (or templates that overwrite builtin/theme-specific templates).
 Relative paths are taken as relative to the configuration directory.

 .. confval:: template_bridge

    A string with the fully-qualified name of a callable (or simply a class) that returns an instance of :class:`~sphinx.application.TemplateBridge`.
 This instance is then used to render HTML documents, and possibly the output of other builders (currently the changes builder).
+(Note that the template bridge must be made theme-aware if HTML themes are to be used.)

 .. confval:: rst_epilog